In this article I look at the CX lessons we can learn from the Contact Centre industry.

 But successful Contact Centre Managers have navigated – for years in some cases – some of the things we talk about in CX today.

 So if you’re after some answers to some of your burning CX questions, I’d consider talking to my friendly neighbourhood Contact Centre people.

 Example #1 – Are you a Cost Centre or are you a Profit Centre?

-For you Contact Centre folks out there – did that header just make you shudder?
+For you Contact Centre folks out there did that paragraph header just make you shudder?

 I’m with you on that.

-One of the most discussed topics over the past two decades has been whether the Contact Centre is primarily a bottomless money pit or a strategic function that delivers value.
+One of the most discussed topics over the past two decades (at least) is whether the Contact Centre is a bottomless money pit or a strategic function that delivers value.

 To shift the organizational discussion away from the cost-centre mentality, I think successful Contact Centre Managers have been able to:

-- Prove the Centre’s impact on Customer satisfaction and related loyalty metrics
+- Prove the Centre’s impact on business results

-- Present logical business cases to senior management in the language of numbers & outcomes
+- Present compelling business cases to senior management in the language of numbers & outcomes

 - Provide useful business intelligence to other departments & functions